juju/docs/src/en/controllers-backup.md

 usage: `juju backups [-m | --model]`

-The `list-backups` command will display the names of all the backups currently available on the controller.
+The `backups` command will display the names of all the backups currently available on the controller.

 ```bash